i4isaactan/RAiD-tech-assignment/task4/README.md

 To achieve operational excellence, I implemented:
 * **Automated Deployments:** Leveraging Terraform for Infrastructure as Code (IaC) ensures consistent, repeatable deployments.
 This approach allows for rapid iteration and deployment of updates without manual intervention, thus minimizing errors and speeding up the deployment process.
 * **Monitoring and Logging:** Comprehensive logging and monitoring are provided by AWS CloudWatch and CloudTrail.
-This setup is particularly vital for the Capgemini web application, allowing the development team to quickly identify and address issues, ensuring smooth operation during high-traffic events like the National Day Parade.
+This setup is particularly vital for the web application, allowing the development team to quickly identify and address issues, ensuring smooth operation during high-traffic events like the National Day Parade.

 ### 2. Security